SHVickers94/DemOn_Autouploader/README.md

 Now go back into ```DemOn_Autouploader.R``` and run the script.

-### I want data entry columns that aren't included in the data templates
+### - I want data entry columns that aren't included in the data templates

-Gett in contact with me and I can get these lesser used data entry columns added for you into the template.
+Get in contact with me and I can get these lesser used data entry columns added for you into the template.

+### - None of my submitted records are appearing on DemOn

+The most likely causes for this are missing required data that DemOn needs to submit, your data throwing warning or error messages in DemOn (e.g. a wing length otuside of what is expected), and faulty formatting of date or time data across your dataset.
+Make sure to double check your data and follow the template document formats precisely.